 5. Think Tiered storage options - like a cupcake stand - that could hold lots of toiletries that can be easily accessible.

 Gadgets and electronics are a way of life these days.
 In fact, AT&T's latest tag line is "mobilize everything".

 So, how do you keep unsightly chords out of sight?
 How do you manage all those wires when you've now gone beyond just needing to plug in your computer and desk lamp?

 There are many devices available that you can buy.
 Professional Organizer Monica Frield from Chaos to Order in the Chicago area shares a few tips on how to keep on top of your electronic beasts.

 After a long and cold Chicago winter, the temperatures are rising and the snow is finally melting.
 Now is an excellent time to begin planning your next spring cleaning project.
 Why not start with the largest closet in your house - your garage?
 If your family is like mine, your garage serves as the catch-all for anything out of place.
 As the piles grow, your available space shrinks.
 Your dreams of having an organized garage are slowly overshadowed by feelings of overwhelming discouragement and doubt about where to even begin.

-We at Closet Works are experts at relieving your organizational stress by designing functional storage solutions.
+We at Closet Works are experts at relieving your organizational stress by designing functional storage solutions including custom garage organization systems.
 Although garage organization seems complicated, there are four basic categories of items that must be stored.The following outlines these categories and offers easy storage solutions:

 - Items that require floor space: Your garbage cans, lawn mowers, snow blowers, tricycles, and wagons are examples of this category.
 With a custom garage design, we can find the perfect place for all of your equipment while optimizing your storage capacity.